-H can be estimated in many ways (see e.g., Koutsoyiannis, 2003; De las Nieves López García and Requena, 2019; Franzke et al., 2020).
-In the literature, H has mainly been used to characterise long-term dependence/stationarity (Mandelbrot and Wallis, 1969), for instance in series of monthly- or annual-mean temperature (MacDonald, 1992; Kumar et al., 2013), precipitation (Bunde et al., 2013) or drought indices (Tatli, 2015).
+H can be estimated in many ways (see, e.g., Koutsoyiannis, 2003; De las Nieves López García and Requena, 2019; Franzke et al., 2020).
+In the literature, H has mainly been used to characterize long-term dependence or (quasi-)stationarity (Mandelbrot and Wallis, 1969), for instance in series of monthly or annual mean temperature (MacDonald, 1992; Kumar et al., 2013), precipitation (Bunde et al., 2013), or drought indices (Tatli, 2015).
 However, some studies also calculated it for daily time series (e.g., Rehman and Siddiqi, 2009; Velásquez Valle et al., 2013).

-Like the Hurst exponent, spectral analysis also characterises how a time series' variability is distributed across timescales.
+Like the Hurst exponent, spectral analysis also characterizes how a time series' variability is distributed across timescales.
 The power spectrum is commonly defined as the Fourier transform of the autocorrelation function ρ :

-380 $$S(f) = \int{-\infty}^{\infty} \rho(k)e^{-2i\pi fk}dk \tag{9}$$ where f is the frequency and k the time lag.
-In a pure white noise series, the variability is distributed equally across frequencies.
+$$S(f) = \int{-\infty}^{\infty} \rho(k) e^{-2i\pi f k} \mathrm{d}k, \qquad (9)$$ where f is the frequency and k the time lag.
+In a pure whitenoise series, the variability is distributed equally across frequencies.
 Hence, the power spectral density is a constant.
-If temporal dependence is present, however, the power spectrum typically exhibits a power-law decrease with frequency f:
+If temporal dependence is present, however, the power spectrum typically exhibits a power law decrease with frequency f:

-$$S(f) \sim f^{-\beta} \tag{10}$$
+$$S(f) \sim f^{-\beta},\tag{10}$$

-where β , called the power spectrum exponent, indicates the degree of stationarity in the time series (0 < β < 1).
-For statistically stationary series, one can also show that $\beta = 2H - 1$ where H is the Hurst coefficient (Parzen, 1986).
+where β , called the power spectrum exponent, indicates the degree of quasi-stationarity in the time series ($0 < \beta < 1$).
+For statistically stationary series, one can also show that $\beta = 2H - 1$, where H is the Hurst coefficient (Parzen, 1986).

 The larger β is, the more variance is concentrated at low frequencies.
-This implies a memory effect at low frequencies that relates to stationarity in the time series.
-Such scaling behaviour is very common in climatological series, and the spectrum is often divided into distinct scaling regimes corresponding to specific frequency intervals.
-Fraedrich and Larnder (1993) discuss the example of precipitation in continental Europe, and relate the different regimes to specific physical processes and timescales (from individual storms at high frequencies to climate fluctuations at low frequencies).
+This implies a memory effect at low frequencies that relates to quasi-stationarity in the time series.
+Such scaling behavior is very common in climatological series, and the spectrum is often divided into distinct scaling regimes corresponding to specific frequency intervals.
+Fraedrich and Larnder (1993) discuss the example of precipitation in continental Europe and relate the different regimes to specific physical processes and timescales (from individual storms at high frequencies to climate fluctuations at low frequencies) (Fig. 4).
 Yang and Fu (2019) obtain similar results using hourly and daily precipitation data for the United States.
-Pelletier and Turcotte (1997) also used power spectra to quantify stationarity in various monthly climatic series, as did Ault et al. (2014) for drought stationarity and MacDonald (1992) for temperature stationarity.
-Telesca et al. (2016) analysed stationary regimes in 10-minute wind series across Switzerland.
+Pelletier and Turcotte (1997) also used power spectra to quantify quasi-stationarity in various monthly climatic series, as did Ault et al. (2014) for drought quasi-stationarity and MacDonald (1992) for temperature quasi-stationarity.
+Telesca et al. (2016) analyzed quasi-stationary regimes in 10 min wind series across Switzerland.